Click on a letter above to view the list of gems.

 Health Warning:

 CAUTION: Barium Carbonate is toxic if ingested.
-Handling of Witherite is not a major cause of concern as long as you avoid breathing in dust and you wash your hands after handling.
+Handling of Witherite is not a major cause of concern as long as you avoid breathing in dust and wash your hands after handling.

 Other: